TEWL (Transepidermal Water Loss) in Cats

 Can supplements lower TEWL in cats?

 No supplement should be assumed to change TEWL directly, and feline TEWL data is more limited than canine.
 Supplements are best viewed as supportive tools that may help maintain normal skin hydration and coat condition within a broader plan.
+The most meaningful measure is whether grooming patterns and coat breakage become smoother over time.

 Is Pet Gala™ safe for cats with skin concerns?

 Safety depends on the individual cat’s health status, other medications, and the product’s full ingredient list.
 Any cat with chronic disease, pregnancy, or a history of food sensitivities should have supplements cleared by a veterinarian.
+Stop and contact the veterinarian if vomiting, diarrhea, or appetite changes occur after starting any new supplement.

 Do kittens and senior cats show TEWL-related signs differently?